 Goodwill represents the cost in excess of the fair value of the net assets acquired in a business combination.
-As of December 31, 2018 and 2017, the balance of goodwill of \$5,227 was as a result of the acquisition of Interactive Data, LLC ("Interactive Data"), a wholly-owned subsidiary of red violet, effective on October 2, 2014.
+As of December 31, 2019 and 2018, the balance of goodwill of \$5,227 was as a result of the acquisition of Interactive Data, LLC ("Interactive Data"), a whollyowned subsidiary of red violet, effective on October 2, 2014.

 In accordance with ASC 350, "Intangibles - Goodwill and Other," goodwill is tested at least annually for impairment, or when events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable, by assessing qualitative factors or performing a quantitative analysis in determining whether it is more likely than not that its fair value exceeds the carrying value.
 A quantitative step one assessment involves determining the fair value of each reporting unit using market participant assumptions.
-On October 1, 2017, the Company early adopted ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which eliminates step two from the goodwill impairment test.
-Under ASU 2017-04, an entity should recognize an impairment charge for the amount by which the carrying amount of a reporting unit exceeds its fair value up to the amount of goodwill allocated to that reporting unit.
+Should an impairment exist, the Company would recognize an impairment charge for the amount by which the carrying amount of a reporting unit exceeds its fair value up to the amount of goodwill allocated to that reporting unit.

 The measurement date of our annual goodwill impairment test is October 1.
-On October 1, 2018, we performed a qualitative assessment on the reporting unit and, based on this assessment, no events have occurred to indicate that it is more likely than not that the fair value of the reporting unit is less than its carry amount.
-On October 1, 2017, we performed a quantitative assessment on the reporting unit and the result of our assessment indicated that the estimated fair value of the reporting unit exceeds its carrying value.
-We concluded that goodwill was not impaired as of December 31, 2018 and 2017.
+On October 1, 2019 and 2018, the Company performed qualitative assessments on the reporting unit and, based on this assessment, no events have occurred to indicate that it is more likely than not that the fair value of the reporting unit is less than its carry amount.
+The Company concluded that goodwill was not impaired as of December 31, 2019 and 2018.

-For purposes of reviewing impairment and the recoverability of goodwill, we must make various assumptions regarding estimated future cash flows and other factors in determining the fair values, including market multiples, discount rates, etc.
+For purposes of reviewing impairment and the recoverability of goodwill, the Company must make various assumptions regarding estimated future cash flows and other factors in determining the fair values, including market multiples, discount rates, etc.